Hamburg Messe

 Hamburg Messe is a business unit of Hamburg Messe und Congress GmbH.

 The area of Hamburg Messe hosts about 40 trade fairs annually, with over 15000 exhibitors and 700000 visitors.

 About 15 events are operated by Hamburg Messe itself.

 Exhibition grounds

-The convention center consists of eleven halls with a total space of 87000 m² and another 10000 m² outside of the halls.
+The convention center consists of eleven halls with a total space of 87000 m2 and another 10000 m2 outside of the halls.

 "Neue Messe Hamburg"

-The current site is the result of a large expansion undertaken 2004 to 2008.
+The current site is the result of a large expansion undertaken from 2004 to 2008 according to the plans of architect Christoph Ingenhoven.
 Originally the fair ground was bound to the area between St. Petersburger Straße, Karolinenstraße und Holstenglacis / Bei den Kirchhöfen and consisted of the halls 1 to 12.
 It was then extended west across Karolinenstraße with another four halls (A1 to A4).
 The original halls 9 to 12 became B1 to B4 and halls 1 to 8 were replaced with the new halls B5 to B7.

 The original hall 8 was 24 meters in height and had complete glass walls, making this hall particularly useful for large exhibits like full hot air balloons.
 It was also used for some concerts.